rab97/ParallelGraphColoring/DOCUMENTATION.md

 The Smallest Degree Last algorithm implements the algorithm exposed in the document _A Comparison of Parallel Graph Coloring Algorithms, J. R. Allwright, 1995_.

-The algorithm follows the same strategy adopted by the previous algorithm.
-But in this case it uses also weights to decide wich vertex to color firstly.
+The algorithm follows the same strategy adopted by the LDF, but in this case it uses also weights to decide which vertex to color firstly.

 The flow of the algorithm is composed of two phases: